 Remarkably, ibogaine had zero effect on neuroplasticity—but the metabolite noribogaine did, proving it to be the active molecule for the anti-addictive properties of iboga.

-Interestingly, DMT protects brain and immune cells under stress.
+Interestingly, DMT protects the brain and immune cells under stress.

 Researchers did a separate measurement of neuroplasticity, and psychedelics were found to dramatically increase the number of dendritic spines on cortical neurons, with LSD near doubling their density (Figure 3).

-The spines form synapses with other neurons and are an important site of signalling motion in the brain.
+The spines form synapses with other neurons and are an essential signalling motion in the brain.
 Their functioning is closely related to higher cognition, and the loss of these structures is a hallmark of depression and other neuropsychiatric disorders.